catseye/Falderal/README.markdown

 History
 -------

-Version 0.6 "Streeterville" (currently under development):
+Version 0.6 "Streeterville" (unreleased, currently under development):

 * Variables may be included in the specification of a shell command implementation; these will be expanded before generating the results